 What is homesteading?
 It’s really a mind-set—a desire to be self-sufficient.
-Learn more about homestead gardening—plus, here are three sample garden layouts to get you started.
+Learn more growing a large vegetable garden or small farm Plus, here are three sample garden layouts to get you started.

 What is Homesteading?

 While raised beds are increasingly common, most crops in a homestead garden are grown in traditional in-ground rows.
-Homestead gardeners may keep a few chickens for fresh eggs or keep bees within the garden, too.
+In addition, many vegetables grown in a homestead garden are high-yield crops that can be stored (examples, beets, onions, carrots, potatoes).

 Learn more about the principals of homesteading (wherever you live from rural farm to urban apartment!).

-Below are three free garden layouts created by Almanac readers with the Almanac Garden Planner!
+Below are three sample homesteading garden plans created by Almanac readers with the Almanac Garden Planner!
+Note that you can link to each garden’s full plant list and details.

 1. Baldwin Homestead